Eduardo Wandenkolk

-Eduardo Wandenkolk was a Brazilian Rear-Admiral and politician of Dutch descent who participated in the Revolta da Armada against the new First Brazilian Republic as well as the Minister of the Navy of the government of Deodoro da Fonseca and Floriano Peixoto.
+Eduardo Wandenkolk (29 June 1838 – 4 October 1902) was a Brazilian Admiral and politician who participated in the Naval Revolt against the newly proclaimed First Brazilian Republic.
+Wandenkolk served as Minister of the Navy during the government of president Deodoro da Fonseca.

 Biography

 Early Military Career

 Eduardo was born on June 29, 1838, as the son of José Eduardo Wandenkolk and Don Martina Gomensoro Wandenkolk.
 On March 1, 1853, he joined the Imperial Brazilian Navy as a midshipsman when he was only 14.
 He was promoted to 2nd Lieutenant on June 11, 1858, and later to 1st Lieutenant on June 11, 1858.
 After his promotion to captain on April 12, 1868, he participated in the Paraguayan War.
 For his service in the war, Eduardo Wandenkolk was decorated with the silver medals of the Eastern Campaign for his participation at the Siege of Uruguaiana and the Passage of Humaitá.
 On November 17, 1875, he was promoted to frigate captain and took command of the Port Authority in the province of Rio Grande do Sul.

 He later joined the Club Militar which conspired against the Brazilian monarchy as well as a member of the Grande Oriente do Brasil.
 After the coup d'état of November 15, 1889, which overthrew the monarchy, he was Minister of the Navy from November 15, 1889, to January 22, 1891, and from March 12 to April 19, 1890.
 In 1890, Wandenkolk was elected to the Federal Senate.
 He was then made president of the Club Militar, succeeding Admiral Custódio de Melo.